HCaldwell95/salt-and-stone-studios/README.md

 ## UX - User Experience Design

-The inspiration behind the planning of this project comes largely from my love of music and lifelong dream of establishing my on recording studio (purely for my hobbies and not for a career!).
+The inspiration behind the planning of this project comes largely from my love of music and lifelong dream of establishing my own recording studio (purely for my hobbies and not for a career!).
 I am a musician myself and I've always been inspired by the great creatives of our generation.
 By thinking of the user experience through each step of this design journey, it has resulted in a more positive experience and general feel.

 I have broken down the planning into the five planes:
 - __The Strategy Plane__